Swarms of locusts forced Somalia to declare a national emergency. Skin-crawling photos show how menacing their plagues can be.

 - Visit Business Insider’s homepage for more stories.

-Africa’s worst locust plague in decades is threatening the continent at an unprecedented scope.
+Africa’s worst locust outbreak in decades is threatening the continent at an unprecedented scope.
 And there’s no telling just how far the ravenous creatures will travel.

 Desert locusts are the most destructive of all locust species – known for their speedy growth and enormous appetites.
-A swarm containing hundreds of millions of locusts can travel 90 miles a day, and each insect can eat its own weight in food.
+A swarm containing an estimated 200 billion locusts was recorded in Kenya, and each insect can eat its own weight in food.
+That equates to about as much food as 84 million people a day, according to a UN briefing.

-To put it into perspective, an expert told the Wall Street Journal that “a swarm the size of Manhattan can consume as much food in a day as the population of the New York tri-state area.”
+Keith Cressman, senior locust forecasting officer at the FAO, recently returned from northeast Somalia and told Business Insider that the locusts are like “a moving carpet of yellow and black objects” each behaving the same way, and packed together so densely that you can’t even see the ground below them.

 The insects have already destroyed hundreds and thousands of acres of crops in East Africa, and the UN is calling for international help to quell the crisis.
 They fear the numbers could grow 500 times by June and reach 30 different countries.